 If there isn’t, you can add the necessary amount from the sink or shower to avoid air pockets.

-Step 2: Align the plunger so that it completely covers the drain hole.
+Step 2: Align the plunger so it completely covers the drain hole.
 When positioning, avoid pressing the cup straight down, as that will introduce additional air.
-This will weaken the force to the suction.
+This will weaken the suction force.
 Instead, lower the plunger into the bowl at a slight diagonal so it fills with as much water as possible.

 Step 4: Turn water supply back on (twist left to open) if previously shut off and flush the toilet.